-By Staff Sgt.
-Matt Benedetti, Public Affairs, Public Affairs
+By By Staff Sgt.
+Matthew Benedetti, Public Affairs, 104th Fighter Wing Public Affairs

 / Published August 06, 2014

-BARNES AIR NATIONAL GUARD BASE, WESTFIELD, Mass. -- Airmen from the 104th Fighter Wing took part in Exercise Cope Taufan 2014, a biennial large force exercise between the Royal Malaysian Air Force (RMAF) and the United States Air Force from June 9-20, 2014.
+BARNES AIR NATIONAL GUARD BASE, WESTFIELD, Mass. -- Airmen from the 104th Fighter Wing at Barnes Air National Guard Base here took part in Exercise Cope Taufan 2014, a biennial large force exercise between the Royal Malaysian Air Force and the U.S. Air Force, June 9-20 in P.U.
+Butterworth, Malaysia.

-The Southeast Asian exercise marked the farthest distance the 104th FW has deployed the F-15 Eagle and support personnel, as well as the first training exercise outside the continental United States (OCONUS).
-The austere conditions at the air base, RMAF Butterworth, and oppressive heat, reaching 100% humidity at times, presented a myriad of challenges for the Massachusetts Guardsmen.
+The Southeast Asian exercise marked the farthest distance the 104th FW has deployed the Air Force F-15 Eagle aircraft and support personnel, as well as the first training exercise outside the continental United States.
+The austere conditions at the air base, RMAF Butterworth, and oppressive heat, reaching 100 percent humidity at times, presented a myriad of challenges for the Massachusetts Guardsmen.

 The expedition proved a rigorous test of the unit's operational and logistical capabilities.

-Col. Alex Haldopoulos, 104th Operations Group Commander, found the deployment to be a vital training opportunity for pilots and maintenance personnel.
+Col. Alexander Haldopoulos, 104th Operations Group commander, found the deployment to be a vital training opportunity for pilots and maintenance personnel.

-"Cope Taufan was a great tactics sharpener and relationship builder," said Haldopoulos, a native of Peachtree, Georgia and resident of Longmeadow, Massachusetts.
+"Cope Taufan was a great tactics sharpener and relationship builder," said Haldopoulos, a native of Peachtree, Georgia, and resident of Longmeadow.

 Haldopoulos grew to appreciate the distance between the U.S and the Malaysian peninsula.